tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 	~ $

 ### Cloning your Git Repository {#sec-deploy-cloning}
 Now that your virtual environment for Rango is all set up, you can now clone your Git repository to obtain a copy of your project's files.
-Clone your repository by issuing the following command from your home directory.
+On PythonAnywhere, clone your repository by issuing the following command from your home directory.

 {lang="text",linenos=off}
 	$ git clone https://github.com/<OWNER>/<REPO_NAME>